-The Company has three stock option plans (the "Plans") which allow the board of directors to grant incentives to employees, directors, consultants and collaborating scientists in the form of incentive stock options, nonqualified stock options and restricted stock awards.
+The Company has one stock option plan which allows the board of directors to grant incentives to employees, directors, consultants and collaborating scientists in the form of incentive stock options, nonqualified stock options and restricted stock awards.
+The Company also has two other stock-based compensation plans pursuant to which stock options are outstanding but no new grants may be made.

-Stock awards under the Company's most recent plan have been granted at prices which are equal to the market value of the stock on the date of the grant.
-Options granted under this plan, the 2005 Stock Incentive Plan ("2005 Plan"), are generally time-based or performance-based options and vesting varies accordingly.
+Stock awards under the Company's current plans have been granted at prices which are no less than the market value of the stock on the date of the grant.
+Options granted under the 2005 Stock Incentive Plan (2005 Plan), are generally time-based or performance-based options and vesting varies accordingly.
 Options under this plan expire five years from the date of grant.
-Since the Company adopted the 2005 Plan, awards are generally not issued under the Company's previous stock option plans.
+Since the Company adopted the 2005 Plan, awards are not granted under the Company's previous stock option plans; however, additional shares are reserved for issuance pursuant to the 2003 Stock Incentive Plan (2003 Plan) in connection with the formula-based option granted to the Company's CEO, Dr. Joseph Gulfo.

-The compensation expense recognized in the Statement of Operations during 2006 for stock options and restricted stock awards amounted to \$1,036.
-Cash received from options exercised under all share-based payment arrangements for the year ended December 31, 2006 was \$88.
+The compensation expense recognized in the Statement of Operations during 2006 and 2007 for stock options and restricted stock awards amounted to \$1,036 (of which \$487 relates to development milestones) and \$577 (of which \$312 relates to development milestones), respectively.
+Cash received from options exercised under all share-based payment arrangements for the years ended December 31, 2006 and 2007 was \$88 and \$115, respectively.